ahelal/bender-action/infra/Readme.md

-To deploy run `./infra.sh deploy` Once a deploy is finished you can run `/infra.sh output` you will get a the _Azure OpenAI Endpoint_ and _OpenAI deployment_ and _OpenAI Key_ that you can use in your Github Action secrets.
+To deploy run `./infra.sh deploy` Once a deploy is finished you can run `/infra.sh output` you will get a the _Azure OpenAI Endpoint_ and _OpenAI deployment_ and _OpenAI Key_ that you can use in your GitHub Action secrets.

 ## Cleanup